danielgormly/toml-config/readme.md

 # toml-config

 A simple, typed package for loading & validating configuration from toml files and validate against a schema.
 Useful for 12-factor deployments.
-Only dependency is toml-parser.
+Only dependency is toml.
 Toml properties not present in schema are discarded.

-ESM & CJS versions compiled.
+ESM & CJS versions published.

 ## Schema definition
 - string